This Financial Literacy Month, Brush Up on Financial Terms

 Practical Tips for Lifelong Financial Growth

-• Set a recurring reminder to check your budget monthly
+• Put a recurring reminder on your calendar to review your budget.

-• Read one financial article or book chapter each week
+• Read one short financial article each week.

 Self-Paced Learning for Busy Schedules